Shifting shores at Middle Beach

 The Middle Beach Café has been at the heart of Studland for generations.
-The community and our visitors told us that they did not want to lose the café and they did not want the defences removed.
+The community and our visitors told us that they did not want to lose the café.

 In Autumn 2016 the National Trust, Studland Parish Council and the Middle Beach Action Group came together to address these concerns and formed the Middle Beach Working Group.

-The team meets once a month at our Purbeck office and currently consists of representatives from Studland Parish Council, the Middle Beach Action Group and the National Trust.
+The group meets once a month at our Purbeck office and currently consists of representatives from Studland Parish Council, the Middle Beach Action Group and the National Trust.

-The group want to provide a new café and toilets in a safer location at Middle Beach.
+The group wants to provide a new café and toilets in a safer location at Middle Beach.
 During this transition period the current facilities and defences will be maintained.

-It has since undertaken more consultation including four public drop-in sessions and 161 surveys to try and build up a clearer picture of how the strategy could work for all users of Middle Beach.
+It has undertaken consultation including four public drop-in sessions and 161 surveys to try and build up a clearer picture of how the strategy could work for all users of Middle Beach.

 A beach hut representative has also joined the team and we are working to ensure that beach hut owners are able to play an active role in the process.